jkmackie/bot-attacks/README.md

 ***
 **Bot attack geographic locations:**
 ![Alt text](images/geo_map.PNG)
-<i/>Note:  If there are multiple IPs in a country, the IP locations are plotted as red circles.
-However, countries are only labeled once.<i/>
+*Note:  If there are multiple IPs in a country, the IP locations are plotted as red circles.
+However, countries are only labeled once.*
 ***
 **A few of the countries linked to their respective bot usernames:**
 ![Alt text](images/country_user_graph.PNG)